sara4423/NSLab-CUK.github.io/_pages/4-archive.md

 ***
 ### May 13th, 2022

-* We successfully finished an industry-academic cooperation project on "Chatbot-based Kiosk Interface and Menu Recommendation System," funded by Order Queen Co., Ltd (Feb 2022 -- Apr 2022, 10M KRW).
+* We successfully finished an industry-academic cooperation project on "Chatbot-based Kiosk Interface and Menu Recommendation System," funded by Order Queen Co., Ltd. (Feb 2022 -- Apr 2022, 10M KRW).

 ***
 ### March 16th, 2022